Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone

 \paragraph{Evaluation Metrics} For supervised evaluation, we assess model performance on dry-stone wall mapping using standard semantic segmentation metrics: Precision, Recall, F1 Score, and mean Intersection over Union (mIoU).
 These metrics are computed at the pixel level and averaged across individual image tiles to ensure a consistent and fine-grained evaluation.

 \paragraph{Quantitative Result}

-Table~\ref{tab:fine_tune} reports the supervised stone-wall mapping performance of three backbone architectures: ResNet-50, Wide-ResNet-50-2, and ViT-Small.
-The models are evaluated under different pre-training strategies: random initialization, supervised pre-training on ImageNet-1K, self-supervised pre-training on ImageNet-1K via DINO, SeCo-100K pre-training using DINO-MC, and our proposed DINO-CV on the BudjBimLandscape dataset.
+Table~\ref{tab:fine_tune} reports the supervised stone wall mapping performance on three backbone architectures: ResNet-50, Wide-ResNet-50-2, and ViT-S/16.
+The models are evaluated under different pre-training strategies: random weight initialization, supervised pre-training on ImageNet-1K, self-supervised pre-training on ImageNet-1K via DINO, SeCo-100K pre-training using DINO-MC, and our proposed DINO-CV on the BudjBimLandscape dataset.
 The results demonstrate that DINO-CV uniformly outperforms all other pre-training baselines across all model architectures.
-Specifically, models pre-trained with DINO-CV achieve the highest F1 scores (ResNet50: 81.2\%, Wide ResNet50: 81.4\% and ViT-small: 80.1\%) and mIoU (ResNet50: 68.3\%, Wide ResNet50: 68.6\% and ViT-small: 66.8\%), indicating superior ability to detect and localize dry-stone walls in complex terrain.
+Explicitly, models pre-trained with DINO-CV achieve the highest F1 scores (ResNet50: 81.2\%, Wide ResNet50: 81.4\% and ViT-S/16: 80.1\%) and mIoU (ResNet50: 68.3\%, Wide ResNet50: 68.6\% and ViT-S/16: 66.8\%), indicating strong capability to detect and localize dry-stone walls in complex terrain.
 These performance gains are evident over both supervised and self-supervised baselines, highlighting the benefit of domain-specific, cross-view self-supervised pre-training enabled by DINO-CV.
-Importantly, the improvements hold across both ConvNet and ViT backbones, suggesting the generalizability and robustness of the proposed pre-training strategy.
+Importantly, the improvements hold across both ConvNet and ViT backbones, suggesting the strong model-agnostic generalization and robustness of the proposed pre-training strategy.